weidagang/tips/README.md

 `tips` is a `man` like shell command with contents synchronized with github repo.

-Nowadays, it's very popular for people manage their knowledge with cloud-based services like Evernote or Github.
-But you are not able to reach these knowledges directly in the shell.
+Nowadays, it's very popular for people to manage their knowledge with cloud-based services like Evernote or Github.
+But you are not able to reach these knowledges directly in shell.
 You can think of `tips` as `man + Evernote/Github`, that means integrating your notes on cloud  with a `man` like shell command.

 Usage
 -----